Uveitis at a glance

 - Steroids to manage immune-mediated disorders.
 These medications can help to suppress the over-active immune system.

 Follow-up care will be necessary to monitor progress.
-Unfortunately, uveitis is a disease which frequently recurs and may require lifelong treatment.
+Unfortunately, uveitis is a disease that frequently recurs and may require lifelong treatment.